slevithan/regex/README.md

 4. UnicodeSets mode with flag <kbd>v</kbd> (an upgrade to <kbd>u</kbd>) incompatibly changes escaping rules within character classes, fixes case-insensitive matching for doubly-negated `[^\P{…}]`, and adds new features/syntax.
 </details>

 Additionally, JavaScript regex syntax is hard to write and even harder to read and refactor.
 But it doesn't have to be that way!
-With a few key features — raw multiline strings, insignificant whitespace, comments, subroutines, definition groups, interpolation, and *named capture only* mode — even long and complex regexes can be **beautiful, grammatical, and easy to understand**.
+With a few key features — raw multiline strings, insignificant whitespace, comments, subroutines, definition groups, interpolation, and *named capture only* mode — even long and complex regexes can be beautiful, grammatical, and easy to understand.

 `regex` adds all of these features and returns native `RegExp` instances.
 It always uses flag <kbd>v</kbd> (already a best practice for new regexes) so you never forget to turn it on and don't have to worry about the differences in other parsing modes (and, in environments without native flag <kbd>v</kbd>, it enforces <kbd>v</kbd>'s rules so your regexes are forward and backward compatible).
-It supports atomic groups via `(?>…)` to help you improve the performance of your regexes and avoid catastrophic backtracking.
+It also supports atomic groups via `(?>…)` to help you improve the performance of your regexes and avoid catastrophic backtracking.
 And it gives you best-in-class, context-aware interpolation of `RegExp` instances, escaped strings, and partial patterns.

 ## 🦾 New regex syntax

-Historically, JavaScript regexes were not as powerful or readable as other major regex flavors like PCRE, Perl, C++, Java, .NET, and Python.
+Historically, JavaScript regexes were not as powerful or readable as other major regex flavors like PCRE, Perl, Java, .NET, and Python.
 With recent advancements and the `regex` package, those days are over.
 Modern JavaScript regexes have [significantly improved](https://github.com/slevithan/awesome-regex#javascript-regex-evolution) (adding lookbehind, named capture, Unicode properties, character class subtraction and intersection, etc.).
 The `regex` package, with its extended syntax and implicit flags, adds the key remaining pieces needed to stand alongside or surpass other major flavors.

 ### Atomic groups